 Sudden change in vision, loss of vision, or eye pain

 Double vision may be caused by a variety of underlying conditions or diseases.
-Some of these conditions, such as cataracts, are fairly common, particularly in older populations, while others may be serious or life threatening in nature.
-It may appear in only one eye as a result of refractive errors that split or double the image.
+Some of these conditions, such as cataracts, are fairly common, particularly in older populations, while others may be serious or life-threatening in nature.
+It may appear in only one eye as a result of refractive errors that split or multiply the image.